ggcol/rsb/README.md

 ### More configurations:
 Few other configurations are available.

-#### RsbCache:
+#### AsbCache:
-Rsb uses a custom cache to store service bus senders and topic configurations.
+Asb uses a custom cache to store service bus senders and topic configurations.
 These are the default configurations:

 | Config                      | Default     |